 My experience.. twice.

 I’ve actually been to this place twice and both times, it was a real….well, experience.
-I must say that it’s still quite vivid in my memory because I can still remember the smell of the food and the sounds.
-Oddly enough, it’s quite sticky in my mind even though I didn’t have any visual memories of it.
+I must say that it is quite vivid in my memory because I can still remember the smell of the food and the sounds.
+Oddly enough, I am surprised I remember as much as I did even though I didn’t have any ‘visual’ memories of it.

 Ok, if you want to eat here, you need to book about a week in advance just so they can make arrangments.
 It’s partly a good thing because Dan le noir actually helps promote awareness for the blind and also help to support the community.
-Ok, the first thing you do is order from a surprise menu and specify if you want the meat, fish or veg menu.
+The first thing you do is order from a surprise menu and specify if you want the meat, fish or veg menu.
 Part of the experience is to ‘guess’ what you are eating by trying to identify the flavours.
-The idea is that once you are robbed of one of your senses, the others should work hard to compensate for it and become amplified.
+The idea is that once you are robbed of one of your senses, the others should work hard to compensate for it, with the remaining senses becoming amplified.

 The first time I closed my eyes

 I put my hand on the waiter’s shoulder and he takes me into the land of the dark.
-I have my eyes completely wide open, but the room is really pitch dark (except for this faint speck of light in the distance which I can’t make out what it is..).
-It really does feel quite jarring and almost immediately my hearing is amplified and the waiter’s voice is sort of, well, kinda sounds cooler.
+I have my eyes completely wide open, but the room really is pitch black (except for this faint speck of light in the distance which I can’t make out what it is..).
+It feels quite jarring and almost immediately my hearing is amplified and the waiter’s voice takes on a meatier baritone.

-It’s like watching a movie, all fine and dandy.. and then suddenly the person on screen turns into like a fantasy character like Gandalf or something and whoosh, ‘welcome to a brand new world’… sorry for the dramatics, but it’s just to emphasize the point that I really did feel disorientated.
+It felt like I was watching a movie.
+At first, all fine and dandy.. and then whoosh… the person on screen turns into a fantasy character like a Gandalf or something.
+‘Welcome to a brand new world’… sorry for the dramatics, but it’s just to emphasize the point that I felt disorientated.

 Decor

-As my hand runs across the table, I start feeling edges, the creaks, the stuff on it and the wood.
-I begin to imagine what the decor would look like, I notice the creaking floorboards, so I can only assume the wooden floors as well.
-My perception of the space starts to take on a life of its own as my imagination starts going wild.
-All the subtle background noises, like tapping shoes, clicking heels, the chatter suddenly become part of the decor and in my mind, that information kind of helped to build an image of the space, almost abit like the way you build up a scene in your head while you are reading a book.
+As my hand runs across the table, I feel the edges, the creaks, the items on it and the crinkly wood.
+I begin to imagine what the decor would look like: I hear the creaking floorboards, so I can only assume wooden floors as well.
+My perception of space starts to take on a life of its own as my imagination starts running free, constructing a image as I absorb my senses.
+All the subtle background noises, like tapping shoes, clicking heels, the chatter suddenly become part of the decor and in my mind, that information helped to build an image of the space, almost abit like the way you construct a scene in your head while you are reading a book.

 What an interesting experience!
 At this point, I also started to notice the music, a spanish guitar in the background and someone singing in spanish.
 Without really trying, I could really feel my hearing slowly getting more astute, even though at this point, my head was still spinning a little but I was slowly adapting to the change.